ridewithoutstomach/KVRouite/README.md

 Install External Binaries (Windows)
 --------------------------

-Download the following ZIP files from the latest VGSync Release:
+Download the following ZIP files from the latest KVRouite Release:

 - ffmpeg.zip → extract into "ffmpeg/" folder
 - mpv.zip → extract into "mpv/" folder

-The "ffmpeg/" and "mpv/" folders include guidance files ("VGSync_ffmpeg.txt" and "VGSync_mpv.txt") describing the expected contents.
+The "ffmpeg/" and "mpv/" folders include guidance files ("KVRouite_ffmpeg.txt" and "KVRouite_mpv.txt") describing the expected contents.

 -------------------------------------------------------------------------------

 Running the Application
 ------------------------

-To start VGSync:
+To start KVRouite:

-    python VGSync.py
+    python KVRouite.py

 Important for Linux users:
 After launching the application, please enable "Use Software OpenGL"